-56. Right to Vote
+3. Right to Vote

-- (1) Each member shall be entitled to cast one (1) ballot, except the C.R.O. who shall be entitled to cast a ballot as outlined in Section 68(2). - (2) Where a member is found to have a cast more than one (1) ballot, only one ballot shall be counted. - (3) All votes cast shall be by secret ballot.
+- (1) Each member shall be entitled to cast one (1) ballot, except the C.R.O. who shall be entitled to cast a ballot as outlined in Section 13(2). - (2) Where a member is found to have a cast more than one (1) ballot, only one ballot shall be counted. - (3) All votes cast shall be by secret ballot.

-57. Voting Days
+4. Voting Days

-- (1) Voting shall be conducted at times determined and advertised by the C.R.O. - (2) No voting shall be conducted prior to the D.I.E.
-Board ruling on all appeals covered by Section 71.
+Voting shall be conducted at times determined and advertised by the C.R.O.

-58. Voting
+5. Voting

-(1) The C.R.O. shall conduct balloting by any means that provide precise, accurate results, and may use multiple methods in any combination.
+- (1) The C.R.O. shall conduct balloting by any means that provide precise, accurate results, and may use multiple methods in any combination. - (2) At each polling station, there shall be a notice to voters that candidates are elected individually to each position, which shall also explain the balloting procedures. - (3) On each ballot, there shall be an explanation of the balloting procedures which shall include, at minimum, the following - a. that "None of the Above" shall be considered a candidate; - b. that voters shall rank each candidate according to their preferences; - c. that a portion of the ballot shall be considered spoiled where any of the conditions set out in Section 8(6) are met; and - d. that voters shall be permitted to rank as many as all or as few as zero of the candidates for each position.

-- (2) At each polling station, there shall be a notice to voters that candidates are elected individually to each position, which shall also explain the balloting procedures. - (3) On each ballot, there shall be an explanation of the balloting procedures which shall include, at minimum, the following - a. that "None of the Above" shall be considered a candidate; - b. that voters shall rank each candidate according to their preferences; - c. that a portion of the ballot shall be considered spoiled where any of the conditions set out in Section 61(3) are met; and - d. that voters shall be permitted to rank as many as all or as few as zero of the candidates for each position.
+6. Limitations During Voting

-59. Limitations During Voting
+(1) During voting, candidates, side managers, members of sides and volunteers shall not encourage members to vote or engage in any campaign activities.

-- (1) During voting, candidates, side managers, members of sides and volunteers shall not encourage members to vote or engage in any campaign activities. - (2) During voting, candidates, side managers, and registered members of sides shall not be within twenty (20) feet of any polling station except to vote themselves.
+(2) During voting, candidates, side managers, and registered members of sides shall not be within twenty (20) feet of any polling station except to vote themselves.

-60. Ballots
+7. Ballots